 - Provide residential sales

-- Keep track of key performance measurements like cash flow, profit, and net worth
+- Keep track of vital performance measurements like cash flow, profit, and net worth

 - Compare your growth rate (or lack of growth) from year to year

-- Know what business strategies actually worked and those that didn’t
+- Know what business strategies worked and those that didn’t

 - Know which rental properties are generating a profit and which are causing a loss